Coordinating users of shared facilities via data-driven predictive assistants and game theory

+We study data-driven assistants that provide congestion forecasts to users of shared facilities (roads, cafeterias, etc.), to support coordination between them, and increase efficiency of such collective systems.
+Key questions are: (1) when and how much can (accurate) predictions help for coordination, and (2) which assistant algorithms reach optimal predictions?

+First we lay conceptual ground for this setting where user preferences are a priori unknown and predictions influence outcomes.
+Addressing~(1), we establish conditions under which self-fulfilling prophecies, i.e., ``perfect'' (probabilistic) predictions of what will happen, solve the coordination problem in the game-theoretic sense of selecting a Bayesian Nash equilibrium (BNE).
+Next we prove that such prophecies exist even in large-scale settings where only aggregated statistics about users are available.
+This entails a new (nonatomic) BNE existence result.
+Addressing~(2), we propose two assistant algorithms that sequentially learn from users' reactions, together with optimality/convergence guarantees.
+We validate one of them in a large real-world experiment.

-\paragraph{Motivation and problem outline:} Data-driven computational technology plays an increasing role in our socioeconomic systems, and interesting new questions arise when considering it as part of such multi-agent interactions instead of analyzing it in isolation.
-Here we consider the \emph{problem of designing and analyzing central, computational \defi{predictive coordination assistants} which support coordination between humans in congested facilities via congestion forecasts.} In the simplest case, the basic idea is as follows: A predictive assistant provides a forecast $A$ to the users of some facility.
-The users ``trust'' $A$ to be a good forecast, and individually optimize their usage of the facility based on it, say their time of arrival, to avoid crowds.
+\sectionc{Introduction} Data-driven interventions on social/economic systems are on the rise, but it remains a challenge to understand when and how they can improve such systems in terms of peoples' actual utilities and overall resource efficiency.
+Here we consider central \emph{predictive coordination assistants}, that, in the simplest case, work as follows: The assistant provides a congestion forecast $A$ to users of some facility, based on past observations.
+The users trust $A$ to be a good forecast, and individually optimize their facility use based on it, e.g., their arrival time slot, to coordinate and avoid crowds.
 Thereby they generate an observable outcome $Y$, which $A$ is a forecast for.
-In particular, there is a \emph{feedback loop} from forecast $A$ to outcome $Y$.
-Versions of such assistants have recently become deployed in the real world: e.g., Google's ``Popular Times'', which displays the current and general congestion for many public facilities such as swimming pools (not explicitly calling it a forecast though), or France motorway traffic forecasts.
-(Note that we do not have knowledge about the specific methods these services are based on.)
+In particular, forecast $A$ \emph{influences} outcome $Y$.
+Versions of such assistants exist for roads, trains, swimming pools, etc.\ \citep{googlepopulartimes,franceforecasts,dbtravel} , or, in our experiment, a cafeteria, see Figure \ref{fig:predvis}. \maybe{Versions of such assistants are, e.g., ``Google Maps Popular Times'' \citep{googlepopulartimes} for facilities such as swimming pools , or traffic forecasts \citep{franceforecasts}. }

-\paragraph{Outline of approach and main contributions:} \begin{citem} \item Our first main goal is \emph{analyzing to what extent classical prediction accuracy is a sensible objective for the assistant in light of the overall goal of coordination (\nameref{quest:obj})}.
-Our \emph{first main result} is the \nameref{prop:predne}: we establish general conditions under which optimizing prediction accuracy is equivalent to ``solving'' the coordination problem in an idealized game-theoretic sense -- selecting a certain Bayesian Nash equilibrium (BNE).
-This applies to both, small-scale and large-scale settings (\socalled{nonatomic games}), and allows to analyze the utilities experienced by users of the assistant.
-Our \emph{second main theoretical result} is the \nameref{thm:ex}: existence of an assistant-based ``solution'' even for the large-scale setting with aggregated information.
-It uses the Leray-Schauder-Tychonoff fixed point theorem and entails a new BNE existence result.